6 Travel Souvenir Ideas: The Best Things to Buy on Vacation

 • several coins or banknotes from the local currency.

 Even a matchbox from that place where you had the most delicious cocktail ever is an excellent souvenir idea.
+Make sure you’re not destroying the environment or collecting forbidden items.

-Beware Of Souvenir Ideas Which Will Bring You Into Trouble
+Beware of Souvenir Ideas Which Will Bring You into Trouble

-Whatever you decide to take with you, don’t forget that some items are actually forbidden to export or their amounts are strictly regulated.
+Whatever you decide to take with you, don’t forget some items are actually forbidden to export or their amounts are strictly regulated.
 Make sure you check each country’s rules so you don’t end up in trouble.

 • Live or stuffed animals are not a good idea to pack, including corals (yes, they’re animals).